-The word ‘road trip’ is spoken amongst friends and I am immediately transported back to my 12-year-old self-packing my family’s Ford Expedition ready to drive from Florida to Colorado for the summer.
-The normally spacious 8-seater will now need to squeeze a Mom, 2 teen brothers, a young me, a Labrador, and suitcases that were bursting at the seams with all our clothes meant for two whole months.
+When the word "road trip" is spoken amongst friends, I am immediately transported back to my 12-year-old self-packing my family’s Ford Expedition ready to drive from Florida to Colorado for the summer.
+The normally spacious 8-seater would then need to squeeze a mom, 2 teenage brothers, a young me, a Labrador, and suitcases that were bursting at the seams with clothes meant for two whole months.
 To say that the 29-hour drive went by like a breeze would be a lie, but it did teach me the good and the bad of a road trip and how to fix the bad parts!
 So, stick with me, a professional road trip survivor, and we will make sure the next road trips is not a bust!

 2. OnTheWay App

 After you’ve made all your plans and stops along the way don’t be afraid to deviate and smell the roses every once in a while.
 It’s so nice to have a plan all set and know that you will be arriving at wherever on a certain day.
 But it’s okay to be a few hours late on that day because you stopped along the route to take a photo with a moose on the side of the road.
 If we have some big planners in the group just account for at least one day of non-driving time, i.e. plan on stopping along the way and taking your time in driving.